programminghistorian/ph-submissions/en/drafts/originals/choropleth-maps-python-folium.md

 [Choropleth maps](https://perma.cc/B38C-9JXN) are an excellent tool for discovering and demonstrating patterns in data that might be otherwise hard to discern.
 My grandfather, who worked at the [US Census Bureau](https://perma.cc/4WZ5-NCRJ), loved to pore over the tables of [The Statistical Abstract of the United States](https://perma.cc/89KC-NYLH).
 But tables are hard for people to understand: visualizations (like maps) are more helpful, as Alberto Cairo argues in _How Charts Lie_.[^1]

-Choropleth maps are often used in the media to visualize geographic information which varies by region, such as [Covid-19 infection/death rates](https://www.nytimes.com/interactive/2021/us/covid-cases.html#maps), or [education spending per pupil](https://www.reddit.com/r/MapPorn/comments/bc9jwu/us_education_spending_map/).
-Wired describes[^2] how [Kenneth Field](https://perma.cc/EAD7-8ZNB) produced a [gallery](https://carto.maps.arcgis.com/apps/MinimalGallery/index.html?appid=b3d1fe0e8814480993ff5ad8d0c62c32#) of different maps representing the 2016 United States electoral results.
+Choropleth maps are often used in the media to visualize geographic information which varies by region, such as [Covid-19 infection/death rates](https://www.nytimes.com/interactive/2021/us/covid-cases.html#maps) or [education spending per pupil](https://www.reddit.com/r/MapPorn/comments/bc9jwu/us_education_spending_map/). _Wired_ describes[^2] how [Kenneth Field](https://perma.cc/EAD7-8ZNB) produced a [gallery](https://carto.maps.arcgis.com/apps/MinimalGallery/index.html?appid=b3d1fe0e8814480993ff5ad8d0c62c32#) of different maps representing the 2016 United States electoral results.
 US election maps are often colored in simple blue and red – for [democrats](https://en.wikipedia.org/wiki/Democratic_Party_(United_States)) or [republicans](https://en.wikipedia.org/wiki/Republican_Party_(United_States)) – showing which party won in each state or county.
 But most regions are not *all* red or *all* blue: most are shades of purple, as Field's gallery shows.
 Representing data in this way reveals patterns that might otherwise be hard to discern: choropleth maps allow users to tell different, perhaps more nuanced, stories about data.

 The Python programming language, combined with the Folium library, makes creating choropleth maps quick and easy, as this lesson will show.
 This lesson will show how to create a choropleth map using two data files:
 * A file with the data to count and visualize: the 'Fatal Force' dataset